Maths at Pucklechurch

 For example, if a problem is about adding up four baskets of fruit , the children might first handle actual fruit before progressing to handling counters or cubes which are used to represent the fruit.

 Pictorial: This is the “seeing” stage, using representations of the objects to model problems.
 This stage encourages children to make a mental connection between the physical object and abstract levels of understanding by drawing or looking at pictures, circles, diagrams or models which represent the objects in the problem.

 Abstract: this is the “symbolic” stage, where children are able to use abstract symbols to model problems.
 Only once a child has demonstrated that they have a solid understanding of the “concrete” and “pictorial” representations of the problem, can the teacher introduce the more “abstract” concept, such as mathematical symbols.
 Children are introduced to the concept at a symbolic level, using only numbers, notation, and mathematical symbols, for example +, –, x, / to indicate addition, multiplication, or division.

-Children have daily arithmetic lessons, to focus on their fluency in calculating and helping them to develop accurate and efficient methods.
+Children have daily arithmetic lessons, to build their fluency in calculating and help them to develop accurate and efficient methods.
 This is also the focus of our homework each week.
 By increasing their skills in this area, children become more confident mathematicians and are able to tackle more complicated reasoning and problem-solving questions.

 In addition, the children are tested on their times tables each week in school.
 When children successfully complete each test, they are welcomed to the next club in our weekly whole school Celebration Assembly.